eval/deps-try/README.md

 ## Recipes

-Recipes are normal Clojure files (local or online) that are split up in steps (i.e. a step is a block of code separated by two empty lines).
+Recipes are normal Clojure files (local or online) that are split up in steps (i.e. a block of code separated by two empty lines).
 When you load a recipe these steps are then first in REPL-history until a step is submitted, walking you through the recipe as it were.
-Recipes can be used as tutorials, bug reports, walkthroughs, or just as a snippet that contains dependencies, requires and helper-functions to get you started quickly in some domain.
+Recipes can be used as tutorials, bug reports, walkthroughs, or just function as a snippet that contains dependencies, requires and helper-functions to get you started quickly in some domain.

 There's a couple of built-in recipes:
 ```